conduktor/conduktor-docs/src/pages/changelog/Console-1.29.0.md

 ```

 ---
-Here's the updated entry with a note on the benefits:

----

 ### Local Users Password policy update
 Passwords for console Local Users configured through YAML and environment variables must comply with a new password policy.